j2zhao/jinjinz.com/README.md

 **Also reBlog?**

-It's to justify my time wasted reading tech things on the internet (yes, I know).
+It's to justify time wasted reading tech things on the internet (yes, I know).

 **Should there be that many magic numbers/values in your CSS code?**